jmkovachi/Bookstore/README.md

-A fully-featured E-Commerce site built using Java, Spring MVC, JDBC, and MySQL.
+A fully-featured E-Commerce site built using Java, Spring Boot, JDBC, and MySQL.